North Carolina’s Next State Trail?

-Through this collaborative partnership, Destination by Design is putting into place an eco-friendly plan for trail development that amplifies and connects some of western North Carolina’s greatest assets.
+Through regional partnerships, Destination by Design is putting into place an eco-friendly plan for trail development that amplifies and connects some of western North Carolina’s greatest assets.

 Beginning in Boone and ending in West Jefferson, the Northern Peaks Trail will connect users to a unique biosphere, to each other, and to the history of the region.
 The improved connectivity that this trail provides will also facilitate the flow of commerce for a region very much dependent on tourists and the wallets they carry.